DARADIA:The Pain Clinic

 6. Difficulty speaking or loss of speech.

-Symptoms of migraine headache are different from other headaches.
+Symptoms of migraine headaches are different from other headaches.

 Symptoms that distinguish migraines from other headaches: